himanshuj581/Would-you-rather/README.md

 This is basically a game in which you can create or give answers to Poll.
 Clone this project and run you local machine and enjoy playing it.

+To get this project on your local machine clone it and run the command from your termainal

+## yarn install

+This command will install all the dependencies in your local machine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).